jyhrehjohnson/fossilsdb1/README.md

 Click http://127.0.0.1:8000/ to open the database.

--Once you have clicked the link, in the url bar add admin after the last forward slash.
+-Once you have clicked the link, in the url bar add /admin/ after the last forward slash.
 It should look like this: http://127.0.0.1:8000/admin/ this will bring you to the admin sign in page.

--I have created your superuser so you can access the administrative page of the database.
--Please enter the following credentials to gain access

--Username = rlinder
+-Please enter the following credentials to gain access -Username = rlinder

 -Password = Bio382_rl

 -Under the 'Casts' header click 'Fossils'